Keely Hodgkinson: 2023: World silver medallist again

-Outdoors, the 21-year-old clinched victory at the Paris Diamond League on 9 June, breaking her British record by 0.11 s in a time of 1:55.77.
-She also competed in and won the 400 m at the England U23s with a new personal best time of 52.24.
+In the 2023 Diamond League, Hodgkinson clinched victory at the Meeting de Paris in June, breaking her British record by 0.11 s in a time of 1:55.77.
+She also won the 400 m at the England U23s with a new personal best time of 52.24.
 The time was also a championship record, eclipsing the mark of 52.43 set by Christine Ohuruogu in 2005.
 She then finished second to Moraa in the 800 m at the Lausanne Diamond League meeting in Switzerland.
+Hodgkinson defended her 800 m National Championships title with a stadium-record time of 1:58.26 in Manchester.
 Having been appointed co-captain of the British team at the European U23 Championships in Espoo, Finland, she competed in the 400 m.
 Hodgkinson went on to secure bronze, clocking a new personal best of 51.76.
-Later she missed the Anniversary Games Diamond League meeting in London due to an illness.
+She later missed the Anniversary Games Diamond League meeting in London due to illness.

 At the World Championships in Budapest, Hodgkinson passed Mu in the final straight, but could not overhaul Moraa at the finish, ultimately finishing second in the 800 m with a time of 1:56.34, around 0.3 s separating her from both the champion Moraa (1:56.03) and third-placed Mu (1:56.61).
-Afterwards, Hodgkinson said "Another podium, another medal, that's definitely a positive."
 Hodgkinson finished runner-up to Mu in the Eugene Diamond League final, and improved on her own British record with a time of 1:55.19.